 Not all splinters can be safely removed at home.
-Dr. Jefrey Biehler, chair of pediatrics at Nicklaus Children’s Hospital in Miami, said removing a deeply embedded splinter at home can cause bleeding so if this is the case, head to a health care center where they can help using sterile instruments.
+Dr. Jefrey Biehler, chair of pediatrics at Nicklaus Children’s Hospital in Miami, told Live Science that removing a deeply embedded splinter can cause bleeding.
+If splinter removal causes heavy bleeding, head to a health care center where they can help using sterile instruments.

 If the inflammatory response continues for several days or weeks, the area can sometimes develop a somewhat permanent bump or what's called a "granuloma," Jones added.
-This is kind of a protective bubble of immune cells that surround the foreign object the body wasn't able to oust.
+This is kind of a protective bubble of immune system cells that surround the foreign object the body wasn't able to oust.

 Sometimes the body can naturally expel a splinter from the skin without causing an inflammatory response, Biehler said.
 Other times, the splinter may stay in the skin forever.

 Biehler noted that one of his nurse friends has had an inch-long (2.54cm) thorn in her hand for the past 40 years.
 "You can feel it, she can move it … [but] it doesn't cause her any pain," he said.
 "She's been fine for 40 years."
 The splinter doesn't carry as big of a risk of infection as when she first got it, because the skin closed on top of it, he added.

 "It is a fine line between what needs to be seen [by a doctor], what needs to be removed and what can be left alone," Biehler said.
-But in general, splinters you get around the house or those that come from plant materials, such as wood, "usually need to come out, because the body reacts to it.
+But in general, splinters you get around the house or those that come from plant materials, such as wood, "usually need to come out, because the body reacts to it."